Tawnya is absolutely obsessed with Halloween. Everyone flocks to her for costume ideas for kids, adults, and even dogs.

-So your little darling is interested in exploring her options this year and wants to dress up like Maleficent, the much-maligned fairy godmother?
+So, your little darling wants to dress up as Maleficent, the much-maligned fairy godmother, for Halloween?

 Princess or Villain for Halloween?

 Everyone knows who the Disney Princesses are: Belle, Cinderella, Ariel, Sleeping Beauty, and Jasmine are everywhere you look.
 When my daughter was younger, her playroom was full of princess costumes, tiaras, and shoes that were inspired by the Disney dynasty so many of us grew up with.
 While each of these members of Disney royalty has earned their place in little girls' hearts everywhere, I've always been a fan of Disney villains and have shared my love of Disney's dark side with my young daughter.

 My favorite Disney Villains are Lady Tremaine, Mother Gothel, Ursula the Sea Witch, and Maleficent, of course.
 I always imagined that Maleficent was misunderstood and with the recent release of Maleficent featuring Angelina Jolie, the Maleficent costume for kids is sure to be everywhere on Halloween.
 I predict this costume will be so popular that it will begin replacing princess attire all over the globe.

 If you are considering a Disney villain costume for your little princess this year, make sure to check out this not-so-scary Maleficent costume.
 If you worry that there will be a ton of Maleficent's trick-or-treating in your neighborhood, don't.
 There are dozens of different costumes on the market today, which makes creating a unique Maleficent costume for your daughter easy.

 I'm old-school and prefer the traditional costume that I remember from Sleeping Beauty as a young girl, but there are also many modern Maleficent costumes available.
 Or, if you prefer, you can make one yourself by following the instructions below.
 Keep reading to learn more and see these costumes for yourself.